Resampling-free bootstrap inference for quantiles: Abstract

 \section{Abstract}

 Bootstrap inference is a powerful tool for obtaining robust inference for quantiles and difference-in-quantiles estimators.
 The computationally intensive nature of bootstrap inference has made it infeasible in large-scale experiments.
-In this paper, the theoretical properties of the Poisson bootstrap algorithm and quantile estimators are used to derive alternative resampling-free algorithms for Poisson bootstrap inference that reduce the the computational complexity substantially without additional assumptions.
-The results unlock bootstrap inference for almost arbitrarilyy large samples.
+In this paper, the theoretical properties of the Poisson bootstrap algorithm and quantile estimators are used to derive alternative resampling-free algorithms for Poisson bootstrap inference that reduce the computational complexity substantially without additional assumptions.
+These findings are connected to existing literature on analytical confidence intervals for quantiles based on order statistics.
+The results unlock bootstrap inference for difference-in-quantiles for almost arbitrarily large samples.
 At Spotify, we can now easily calculate bootstrap confidence intervals for quantiles and difference-in-quantiles in A/B tests with hundreds of millions of observations.